wissamtalal9/reading-note/read-10.md

 }
 When the debugger is invoked, execution is paused at the debugger statement.
 It is like a breakpoint in the script source.

+# Manage exceptions with the debugger in Visual Studio
+An exception is an indication of an error state that occurs while a program is being executed.
+You can tell the debugger which exceptions or sets of exceptions to break on, and at which point you want the debugger to break (that is, pause in the debugger).
+When the debugger breaks, it shows you where the exception was thrown.
+You can also add or delete exceptions.
+With a solution open in Visual Studio, use Debug > Windows > Exception Settings to open the Exception Settings window.

+Provide handlers that respond to the most important exceptions.
+If you need to know how to add handlers for exceptions, see Fix bugs by writing better C# code.
+Also, learn how to configure the debugger to always break execution for some exceptions.

+When an exception occurs, the debugger writes an exception message to the Output window.
+It may break execution in the following cases when:

+An exception is thrown that isn't handled.
+The debugger is configured to break execution before any handler is invoked.
+You have set Just My Code, and the debugger is configured to break on any exception that isn't handled in user code.
+## Tell the debugger to break when an exception is thrown
+The debugger can break execution at the point where an exception is thrown, so you may examine the exception before a handler is invoked.

+In the Exception Settings window (Debug > Windows > Exception Settings), expand the node for a category of exceptions, such as Common Language Runtime Exceptions.
+Then select the check box for a specific exception within that category, such as System.AccessViolationException.
+You can also select an entire category of exceptions.